hundredrabbits/Orca/README.md

 The `;video` or `;v` command accepts the following filters...

-- Seek: `:x` 0-9 (will jump to 30% duration).
+- Seek: `:x` 0-9 (`:x5` will jump to 50% duration, and so on).
 Not specifying `x` will jump to a random spot in the video on each bang.
 - Invert: `:i` 0-1.
 1 is inverted.
 - Hue Rotate: `:h` 0-1.
 Will cycle through color wheel.
 - Saturate: `:s` 0-9.
 Will boost saturation.